 Very intelligent dogs that are easy to please the Golden Retriever excels in obedience when given the proper training.

-Health problems that may affect Golden Retrievers include canine hip dysplasia (CHD), elbow dysplasia, cancer, skin diseases, progressive retinal atrophy (degeneration of retina which can lead to blindness), heart problems and luxating patella (dislocation of the knee cap).
+Golden Retrievers are prone to conditions including canine hip dysplasia (CHD), elbow dysplasia, cancer, skin diseases, progressive retinal atrophy (degeneration of retina which can lead to blindness), heart problems and luxating patella (dislocation of the knee cap).

 - Status: Common

 - Weight: 60 - 75 pounds

 - Height: Male 22 - 23" Female 21 - 22"

 - Coat: Medium